 We recognise that the supply chain of food production and processing is one of the sectors which may be vulnerable to modern slavery, particularly due to the global nature of suppliers.
 The broad scope of our suppliers, which varies from small traders to large multinational companies located in all continents, means that significant effort and dedication is required in order to manage business, health and sustainability issues.
 Although ultimately it is each supplier's responsibility to respect human rights and environmental issues, the Nomad Foods Group has made it a goal to take up an active role in ensuring that such responsibility is acted on, in accordance with our standards.
-In 2019 we hired a dedicated Ethical Compliance Manager with the key responsibility for the group's obligations in this regard with regard to our Supplier Code of Conduct which all suppliers are required to adhere to.
-Later in 2019 the Ethical Roadmap which outlines the priorities for the next 3 years was signed off by the Sustainability Steering Committee.
+Our Ethical Compliance Manager is responsible for making sure that our suppliers meet our expectations on all issues surrounding human rights as outlined in our Supplier Code of Conduct, which all suppliers are required to adhere to.
+The Ethical Roadmap which outlines the priorities for the next 3 years was signed off by the Sustainability Steering Committee in 2019.